 All commercial and non-commercial motor vehicle must have a current safety inspection certificate and sticker.
 As of January 1, 2021, there is no longer an extension on an expired safety inspection certificate and sticker.
 Vehicles that have an expired safety inspection certificate and sticker are subject to being cited by law enforcement.

 - How do I renew my motor vehicle registration if my safety inspection certificate/ sticker is expired?

 You must have a current safety inspection certificate/ sticker before being allowed to renew your motor vehicle registration.
 As of January 1, 2021, there are no longer any safety inspection expiration date extensions granted.
 Once you pass your safety inspection, your new safety expiration information is sent from the inspection station to the county and the motor vehicle registration database is updated automatically that evening.
 Each county’s DMV offer non-in-person renewals either on-line, mail-in, or kiosk.
 Please check your county’s DMV website or contact your county’s DMV for the type of service being offered.

 - How do I register and title my vehicle if I recently purchased it from someone and the safety inspection certificate/ sticker has expired?

-- How do I register and title my vehicle that I recently shipped here from an out-of-state location but have not yet registered?
+- How do I register and title my motor vehicle that was registered in another state that I recently shipped here from an out-of-state location but have not yet registered?

 - How will I know when the safety inspection stations are performing safety checks again?

 - The safety inspection sticker on my car has expired.
 Will I get a traffic ticket for an expired safety inspection certificate/ sticker?

 - Will I be able to enter a military installation if my vehicle has an expired safety inspection certificate/ sticker?